 The purpose of this part of the Implementing Procedures is to focus on certain aspects of the Prevention of Money Laundering and Funding of Terrorism Regulations ("PMLFTR") and their application which warrant further elaboration at industry-specific level in order to highlight certain aspects of relevance, and to ensure that they are understood and interpreted consistently by licensees.
-It is important to note that the omission It is therefore important that licensees read these Implementing Procedures with the general part of the Implementing Procedures - Part I so as to have a holistic understanding of their anti-money laundering and countering the funding of terrorism ("AML/CFT") obligations.
+It is therefore important that licensees read these Implementing Procedures with the general part of the Implementing Procedures - Part I so as to have a holistic understanding of their antimoney laundering and countering the funding of terrorism ("AML/CFT") obligations.